KxSystems/docs/docs/ref/differ.md

 !!! warning "Binary use deprecated"

-    As of V3.6 the keyword is [ambivalent](../basics/ambivalence.md).
+    As of V3.6 the keyword is [variadic](../basics/variadic.md).
-    The ambivalence is deprecated and may disappear in future versions.
+    Binary application is deprecated and may disappear in future versions.
     The keyword cannot be applied infix.

     For a binary version, use Match Each Prior: `~:'`.